BJSmithIEEE/elmedia0/default/ks/README.md

 * `80add` - Additional includes
 * `90pst` - `%post` install core configuration includes and setup
 * `95opt` - `%post` install optional Software Distribution includes and setup

+> **TIP:**  While the system is building, the the in-memory directory `/tmp/` contains all the actual, *'compiled'* Kickstart include files (`/tmp/ks-*.inc`).
+This is key to troubleshooting issues with any custom Kickstart files and/or custom Kickstart *include* files.
+E.g., the file for any `mkIncFil 45sto ...` line in a custom Kickstart file would be output as `/tmp/ks-45sto.inc`, and would contain any and all includes files that begin with `ks-elX-45sto-*.inc` referenced.

 ### Example Change or Augmentation